JimDunphy/build_zimbra.sh/README.md

 # Script to Compile Zimbra FOSS by Version
+* A wiki article can be found here: https://wiki.zimbra.com/wiki/JDunphy-CompileZimbraScript

 A single bash script that will build a zimbra release based on the version (AKA: git tag) in contrast to what is actively being worked on in the development tree which may or may not be in a consistent state at the time of the build.
 It attempts to match NETWORK versions for FOSS version builds.